Winter Paralympic Games

 The Winter Paralympic Games is an international multi-sport event where athletes with physical disabilities compete in snow and ice sports.
 The event includes athletes with mobility impairments, amputations, blindness, and cerebral palsy.
 The Winter Paralympic Games are held every four years directly following the Winter Olympic Games and (since 1992) hosted in the same city.
 The International Paralympic Committee (IPC) oversees the Games.
 Medals are awarded in each event: with gold for first place, silver for second, and bronze for third, following the tradition that the Olympic Games began in 1904.

 The Winter Paralympics began in 1976 in Örnsköldsvik, Sweden.
 Those Games were the first Paralympics that featured athletes other than those in wheelchairs.
 The Games have expanded and grown, including the Summer Paralympic Games, to become part of the largest international sporting event after the Olympics.
 Given their expansion, the need for a very specific classification system has arisen.
 This system has also given rise to controversy and opened the door for various forms of cheating, which has tainted the integrity of the Games.

-Norway has been the top-ranking (medals) nation for fourth Paralympic Winter Games: 1980,1988, 1994 and 1998.
-Germany has been the top-ranking (medals) for third Paralympic Winter Games: 1976, 2002, and 2010.
+Norway has been the top-ranking (medals) nation for four Paralympic Winter Games: 1980, 1988, 1994, and 1998.
+Germany has been the top-ranking (medals) for three Paralympic Winter Games: 1976, 2002, and 2010.
 Russia (2006 and 2014) and United States (1992 and 2018) have been the top-ranking nation two time each.
 Austria (1984) and China (2022) have been the top-ranking nation one time each.